datoviz/datoviz/docs/quickstart/index.md

 Visky is developed primarily by Cyrille Rossant at the International Brain Laboratory.

-Visky could not have been developed without prior work around the following projects:

-* glumpy: antialiased visuals provided by Visky were initially written in GLSL by Nicolas Rougier as part of his glumpy visualization library.
-Visky reuses a lot of this code.
+Beyond VisPy, prior work used directly or indirectly by Visky include:

+* glumpy: Visky uses glumpy's GPU antialiased graphics code, contributed by Nicolas Rougier and published in several computer graphics papers
 * antigrain geometry
 * freetype
 * triangle
-* ffmpeg
 * GLFW
 * mayavi
 * VTK
+* ffmpeg